kasparas-ban/torch/README.md

 Necessary

-- [ ] Rewrite forms with React Form Hook
+- [x] Rewrite forms with React Form Hook
 - [ ] Make an Account page
 - [ ] Make an initial page
+- [x] Add a loading skeleton for lists
-- [ ] Add a loading skeleton for lists
+- [ ] Add a loading skeleton for timer history
 - [ ] Make a Not Found page
 - [ ] Make an error page